farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 To upgrade your Dashboard with the latest Amiga application, grab your Dashboard and your debug cable and take the following steps:

 :::info
 This process is currently only supported on Windows and Mac.
+It is required to have a have a power charging USB-C and not a date transfer cable version of the USB-C cable.
 :::

 **Access the files:**